-Depersonalization/Derealization Disorder Treatment Facility for Teens in Dallas, Texas
+Depersonalization-Derealization Disorder Treatment Facility for Teens Near Dallas, Texas

-BasePoint Academy proudly operates several mental health treatment centers in the Dallas/Fort Worth area, specializing in day and evening programs for adolescents.
-If your child is struggling with managing dissociation symptoms related to Depersonalization-Derealization Disorder (DPDR) or if you’re unsure, reach out to us today.
+BasePoint Academy proudly operates several mental health treatment centers in the Dallas-Fort Worth area specializing in day and evening programs for adolescents.
+If your child is struggling with dissociation symptoms related to Depersonalization-Derealization Disorder (DPDR) or if you’re unsure, reach out to us today.

-We offer free initial assessments to determine the most suitable interventions for teens’ mental health needs, and we accept insurance to facilitate access to our quality care.
-This page highlights Dallas depersonalization-derealization disorder treatment for teens because overcoming depersonalization-derealization is possible with the proper therapeutic support.
+We offer a confidential initial assessment to determine the most suitable interventions for your teen’s mental health needs, and we accept insurance to facilitate access to our quality care.
+Read on to learn more about treatment for DPDR in adolescents.

 Depersonalization-Derealization Disorder (DPDR) is a dissociative condition marked by a persistent feeling of detachment, either from yourself or from the world around you.
 At its core, DPDR involves two main experiences: depersonalization symptoms, which include feeling unreal or disconnected from oneself; and derealization, where surroundings appear distorted, dreamlike, or oddly distant, leaving a profound sense that reality has slipped away.